orthecreedence/cl-async/future.md

 This macro allows `(let*)` syntax with async functions that return futures.
-It binds the future return values to the given bindings (in sequence), allowing later bindings to be able to use the values from previous bindings, and then running body when all futures have calculated.
+It binds the future return values to the given bindings (in sequence), allowing later bindings to be able to use the values from previous bindings, and then runs the body when all futures have calculated.

 It's important to note that `alet*` returns a future from its form, meaning it can have a callback [attached to it](#attach), just like any other